simonmg85/lokalpam_dev/wp-content/plugins/optinmonster/readme.txt

 > Chris Lema - VP of Product at Liquid Web

 == Changelog ==

+= 1.6.3 =

+* Improved searching when adding advanced rules for posts/pages/tags.
+* Add `optin_monster_pre_store_options` filter to allow users to override which campaigns are imported.

+= 1.6.2 =

+* Fix issue where the "Automatically add after post setting" was not working properly after changes in 1.6.0.

+= 1.6.1 =

+* Fix dashboard notice showing at incorrect times.

+= 1.6.0 =

+* Add widget option, "Apply Advanced Output Settings?".
+If checked, widget will follow the advanced settings rules for the campaign (found in the Output Settings for the campaign).
+* Fix bug where advanced settings would not apply to inline after-post campaigns.
+* Update the inline/automatic setting language to make the new behavior more explicit.

+= 1.5.3 =

+* "Display the campaign automatically after blog posts" setting no longer selected by default for inline campaigns.
+* Fix inline campaigns showing in some scenarios, even when "Display the campaign automatically after blog posts" is NOT checked.

+= 1.5.2 =
+* Fixed potential privilege escalation bug.
+* Bumped for 5.0.

+= 1.5.1 =
+* Fixed a possible security issue with admin notices.
+* Updated outdated URLs in the admin.

 = 1.5.0 =
 * Refactored WordPress rules system, and a new `[optin-monster]` shortcode parameter, `followrules=true`.
 This means if you have specific WordPress display rules (e.g. which categories/posts/pages to display the campaign), and use the shortcode to output the campaign, you can have the shortcode follow the rules you have setup.
 Example shortcode usage: `[optin-monster slug="XXXXXXXXXXXXXXXXXXXX" followrules=true]`